 1) Retekes V115 ($25)

-- Digital radio bass sound with MIC recording and line in recording ; insert the TF card to record your voice or radio voice; note that the TF card is not in the package
+- Recording radio; MIC recording and line in recording ; insert the TF card to record your voice or radio voice; three recording settings to choose from; simple record 64kbps/Quality record 96 kbps/Super record 128kbps; note that the TF card is not in the package

 4900 reviews on Amazon and it has a 4.5-star rating.
 That should tell you something here.
 I really enjoy this little receiver and have been amazed at the reception quality I can get out of it.
 It easily fits into a front jean pocket – meaning you can carry it with you everywhere – and even inside of a house I can pick up a strong signal.